-Recordings of Beethoven's music are plentiful.
-The following titles link to discographies with fuller bibliographic information in the Library of Congress Online Catalog.
+The following titles, listed as examples, link to fuller bibliographic information in the Library of Congress Online Catalog.
 Links to additional online content are included when available.
-Many biographies and other scholarly works on Beethoven often include biographies.
-See the "Beethoven Literature" page of this research guide for more information.